TrueFilm logotype

 Source imagery

-TrueGrain can open color or grayscale uncompressed TIF files with 8-bits or 16-bits per channel.
-(You may find that TrueGrain 1.0 will also load JPG and simple PSD files, but this is not officially supported.)
+TrueGrain can open color or grayscale uncompressed TIF files with 8-bits or 16-bits per channel, or JPG files.

 TrueGrain will honor whatever ICC profile is embedded in the source image.
 There is no need to deviate from whatever working space you have adopted in Photoshop or Lightroom.

-In terms of color resolution, the quality of the image brought into TrueGrain for processing significantly affects the results.
-For example, when computing the spectral response of a given film, if the information is not in the source image, the conversion cannot be accurate.
+In terms of color resolution, the quality of the image brought into TrueGrain for processing can significantly affect the results.
 The more information in the original image the better the conversion, meaning that at an unfiltered image with 16 bits per channel is preferable.

 For most users, the optimal path will be as follows: